 The funeral rule explicitly states that a funeral home must “give you itemized prices in person and, if you ask, over the phone.”
 However, publishing their price list on their website is not required.

-Some funeral homes do publish their price list on their website, but unfortunately, this is more of a rarity than common practice.
+Some funeral homes do publish their price list on their website, but unfortunately, this is rare.

 For more information, see our article on ‘Understanding the FTCs Funeral Rule’.

-Do you shop without looking at the price ticket?
+Do you make any purchases without looking at the price tag?

-So why don’t more funeral homes put prices clearly visible in their shop window?
-It reminds me of that experience of walking into a very expensive boutique when you try to discreetly look at the garment label in hopes of gauging how expensive it is.
+So why don’t more funeral homes display prices clearly in their shop windows?
+It reminds me of the experience of walking into a very expensive boutique and discreetly checking the garment label to gauge its price.

 When you see that there is no price, you know you are way out of your league and try to retreat from the store before the attendant spots you!
-They don’t want to tell you the price before they have had a chance to do the sell on you.
+They don’t want to tell you the price before they have had a chance to sell to you.

 And I have to say I have phoned enough funeral homes now to hear the same pitch.
 I ask “how much,” only to be subjected to an expansive monologue of how “special” their services are.

 The funeral industry is slowly adapting to today’s price-conscious marketplace.
-Some funeral companies choose to do this by forming an additional ‘arm’ to their existing business with which to brand their “simple and affordable” funeral option.
+Some funeral companies choose to do this by forming an additional ‘arm’ of their existing business to brand their “simple and affordable” funeral option.
 For example, Jardine Funeral Home of Strongsville, Ohio, also operates Cleveland Cremation, which offers a “Simple, Affordable & Worry Free” service at a saving of “40% of a traditional funeral home”.

-This example reflects how a once-archaic industry is adapting to change and how those funeral professionals who understand that the current cultural and economic climates require are construction of their identities are helping their businesses move with the times.
+This example reflects how a once-archaic industry is adapting to change, and how funeral professionals who understand that the current cultural and economic climates require a redefinition of their identities are helping their businesses move with the times.

 If you are a consumer and are using the Internet to enlighten yourself as to how much a funeral costs in your local area, then if you haven’t already, try using the key terms “affordable” and “simple” in your search – you will find that there are funeral companies promoting themselves and are happy to tell you the ‘low’ cost of their services.